 The learning outcomes for this abroad experience are:

-1)To identify the similarities and differences in how pedagogical decision-making re: early childhood practices is informed through Israeli and US perspectives.
+1)To identify the similarities and differences in how pedagogical decision-making re: early and elementary practices are informed through Israeli and US perspectives.

 2)To strengthen the participant’s own linguistic, cultural and pedagogical competence and promote reflection on practice.